HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-screening-assessment-intro.md

 **Each Observation must support:**

+1. additional categories
-1. a time indicating when survey was taken
+2. a time indicating when survey was taken
-1. the answer or a reason why the data is absent*
+3. the answer or a reason why the data is absent*
    - if the result value is a numeric quantity and coded quantity units are used, [UCUM] is required.
-3. who answered the questions
+4. who answered the questions
-4. related questionnaire responses or observations that this observation is made from
+5. related questionnaire responses or observations that this observation is made from
-5. reference to observations that make up this observation**
+6. reference to observations that make up this observation**

 \* \*\* see guidance below